Keema rice or a cheats biryani if you like, mine features minced lamb and caramelised onions and is loaded with Indian influenced flavours.

 Yes, but as with all rice dishes you need to ensure that they are both stored and reheated properly.

-The dish should be chilled as quickly as possible and stored in the fridge for up to 3-4 days.
-It should be reheated so that it is piping hot, I prefer to do this in a wok.
+As a result, this keema rice recipe should be chilled as quickly as possible and stored in the fridge for up to 3-4 days.
+It should be reheated so that it is piping hot, I prefer to do this in a wok and add a little water to prevent it from drying out.

 Can I use leftover rice?